Dogs

 Capsule endoscopy dog

-Video capsule endoscopy (VCE) has established itself as a revolutionary method in veterinary medicine to examine the gastrointestinal tract of dogs.
-This technique allows detailed visualization of the entire small intestine without sedation or general anesthesia.
-In this article we will look at the advantages, disadvantages, areas of application and the process of video capsule endoscopy in dogs.
+Video capsule endoscopy (VCE) has established itself as a revolutionary method in veterinary medicine for examining the gastrointestinal tract of dogs.
+This technique allows for detailed visualization of the entire small intestine without sedation or general anesthesia.
+In this article, we will discuss the advantages, disadvantages, applications, and procedure of video capsule endoscopy in dogs.

-Capsule endoscopy for dogs – now new!
+Capsule endoscopy for dogs – now available!
 Read More »